Colette: Death and legacy

+Womanhouse (30 January – 28 February 1972) was a feminist art installation and performance space organized by Judy Chicago and Miriam Schapiro, co-founders of the California Institute of the Arts (CalArts) Feminist Art Program, and was the first public exhibition of art centered upon female empowerment.
+One of the rooms in it, Leah's Room by Karen LeCocq and Nancy Youdelman, was based on Colette’s Chéri.
+Karen and Nancy borrowed an antique dressing table and rug, made lace curtains and covered the bed with satin and lace to create the effect of a boudoir.
+They filled the closet with old-looking clothes and veiled hats, and wallpapered the walls to add a feeling of nostalgia.
+LeCocq sat at the dressing table dressed in a nineteenth-century-style costume as Léa, studiously applying make-up over and over and then removing it, replicating the character’s attempts to save her fading beauty.

 "Lucette Stranded on the Island" by Julia Holter, from her 2015 album Have You in My Wilderness, is based on a minor character from Colette's short story Chance Acquaintances.

 In the 1991 film Becoming Colette, Colette is played by the French actress Mathilda May.
 In the 2018 film Colette, the title character is played by Keira Knightley.
 Both films focus on Colette's life in her twenties, her marriage to her first husband, and the publication of her first novels under his name.